mkessel007/genesis-toolbar-extras/readme.txt

 **Please note, this plugin requires WordPress 3.3 or higher in order to work!
 And yes, it is fully compatible with WordPress 3.4!**

 **Also note:** This plugin has NO settings page because I believe it's just not neccessarry.
 All customizing could be done via filters, constants and regular WordPress user roles & capabilities.
-As the plugin is indended for a shop manager/ admin/ webmaster use that's the way to go.
+As the plugin is indended for a site manager/ admin/ webmaster use that's the way to go.
 This way we can save the overhaul of an options panel/settings page, additional database requests, uninstall routines and such.
 End result: a lightweight system that just works and saves clicks & time :-).

 **Multisite install:** Yes, it's fully compatible but have a look in the [FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/) for more info :)